-On November 7, 2024, the First Nations University of Canada hosted its Annual Remembrance Day Service, a day dedicated to reflection and gratitude for the men and women who have served in the Armed Forces.
+On November 7, 2024, the First Nations University of Canada held its Annual Remembrance Day Service, a day dedicated to reflection and gratitude for the men and women who have served in the military.
 The event began with a Pipe Ceremony at 9 AM, led by Elder Sidney Kay.
 Following the pipe raising, the Grand Entry commenced, featuring dignitaries alongside the Flags and Eagle Staff as they entered the Veteran’s Memorial Tipi.

 This year’s Master of Ceremonies was Christopher Bird, Sergeant from the Regina Royal Rifles Infantry.
 The program included performances of “O Canada” sung by Mitch Daigneault, the Last Post, and a moment of silence.
 A welcoming address was delivered to the audience by FNUniv’s Chief Administrative Officer, Tara Thompson.